 Your friends and family — even your spouse or partner — will be competing for your attention with your baby.
 Motherhood will also compete with the time, energy and resources you’re used to investing into your own eating, exercise, recreation, organization, sexuality, finances, and work.
 You’ll have to navigate a shift in your role and relationship to all of these people and places, and yourself.

-Leading up to the birth of our book, The Emotional Guide, we’ll be writing advice and tips for our newsletter — sign up here: theemotionalguide.com!
+Leading up to the birth of our book, What No One Tells You, I’ll be writing advice and tips for our newsletter — sign up here: alexandrasacksmd.com!
 Our book will help guide women from the first trimester through the first year postpartum, explaining the ups and downs in hormones, moods, and relationships — think of it as the psychological counterpart to What to Expect When You’re Expecting!